rnajena/sugar/README.md

 ### Documentation

-* The documentation including a tutorial is available [here](https://rnajena-sugar.readthedocs.io)* Developer-centric documentation can be found in the [wiki](https://github.com/rnajena/sugar/wiki)
+* Documentation including a tutorial is available [here](https://rnajena-sugar.readthedocs.io)
+* Developer-oriented documentation can be found in the [wiki](https://github.com/rnajena/sugar/wiki)

 ### Installation